openpnp/openpnp/gui/README.md

 # Integration

-If you are interested in having OpenPnP work with your machine you will need an OpenPnP driver that can talk to your hardware and you will need to configure it in the machine.xml.
+If you are interested in having OpenPnP work with a machine that is not currently supported you will need an OpenPnP driver that can talk to your hardware and you will need to configure it in the `machine.xml`.

 To get started, look at the documentation in the package below to see what drivers are available and determine if one will meet your needs.